litestar-org/litestar/docs/usage/testing.rst

 --------------

-Another helper is the :class:`RequestFactory <litestar.testing.RequestFactory>` class, which creates instances of :class:`litestar.connection.request.Request <litestar.connection.request.Request>`.
+Another helper is the :class:`RequestFactory <litestar.testing.RequestFactory>` class, which creates instances of :class:`~litestar.connection.request.Request`.
 The use case for this helper is when you need to test logic that expects to receive a request object.

-For example, lets say we wanted to unit test a *guard* function in isolation, to which end we'll reuse the examples from the :doc:`route guards </usage/security/guards>` documentation:
+For example, suppose we want to unit test a ``guard`` function in isolation.
+To illustrate this, we'll reuse the examples from the :doc:`route guards </usage/security/guards>` documentation:

 .. code-block:: python
-    :caption: my_app/guards.py
+    :caption: Defining a guard function in ``my_app/guards.py`` that checks for a secret token

     from litestar import Request
     from litestar.exceptions import NotAuthorizedException